yehia4/OpenGL2D-Game/ReadMe.txt

     CONSOLE APPLICATION : OpenGL2DTemplate Project Overview
 ========================================================================

+A simple OpenGL game built using C++ and GLUT.
+It includes basic graphics rendering, keyboard controls, and real-time animation.
+Designed as a course project to practice transformations, drawing, and interactive gameplay.

-AppWizard has created this OpenGL2DTemplate application for you.
+AppWizard has created this OpenGL2DTemplate application.

 This file contains a summary of what you will find in each of the files that make up your OpenGL2DTemplate application.